Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "value": either a string or numeric value to associate with the key.\n If a number, then it will be formatted to the current locale when displayed in the report.\n

-Note that datasets have their own @c "constants" section which can use self-referencing formulas.
+Note that datasets have their own @c "formulas" section which can use self-referencing formulas.

 ## Datasets {#datasets-properties}
 Properties for the @c "datasets" node: